sony alpha a5100

 - Set USB Connection to PC Remote.

 The camera will not connect unless you do this.

 - Set HDMI Settings : HDMI Info.
 Display to Off.

 - Set Live View Display : Setting Effect to ON.

 - Connect your camera to the computer with an appropriate USB cable.

-- Connect your camera's HDMI output to the computer through a compatible Blackmagic Design capture device.
+- Connect your camera's HDMI output to the computer through a compatible HDMI capture device.
 (Do not connect HDMI directly to the computer!)

 - If you have followed all of these instructions, and the camera does not appear in Dragonframe, but does appear in Sony Imaging Edge, follow the instructions in our FAQ to resolve the issue.